nightscout/nightscout.github.io/docs/nightscout/discover.md

 ##### Temp Basal Stop

-You can indicate temporary basal rate changes using either a percentage change or the absolute rate.
-You need basal to be enabled to visualize it.
+You can indicate temporary basal rate changes using either a percentage change in `Percent` or the absolute rate in `Basal value`.
+You need [basal](../setup_variables/#basal-basal-profile) to be enabled to visualize it.

 <img src="..\img\UseNS15.png" style="zoom:80%;" />